About Gum Disease

 Severe periodontitis—The gum pockets are now 6 mm or deeper and bone loss has become severe.
 Teeth may have become loose or shifted in position, resulting in an uncomfortable bite.
 Often, gum recession has occurred at this stage.
 There may be no bleeding and no pain, but the teeth are compromised and in danger of being lost, as tooth roots are only 10 to 12 mm long.

 Symptoms of Gum Disease

 The following are symptoms of gum disease.
-If you are experiencing any of the these symptoms, you should see one of our expert doctors for a comprehensive examination to find out if you have gum disease, and if so, how far it has progressed and what treatment is needed.
+If you are experiencing any of the these symptoms, you should see Dr. Levine for a comprehensive examination to find out if you have gum disease, and if so, how far it has progressed and what treatment is needed.